Prajwal2079/PayRoll-Management-System-Solution/README.md

 	  Each stakeholder will be to access system  through authentication process.
 Who are you ?
 	  System will provide access to  the content , operations using Role based security (Authorization) (Permissions based on Role)
 	  Using SSL in all transactions  which will be performed by stakeholder.
 It would protect confidential information shared by system to stakeholder.
-	  System will automatically log of  all stakeholder after some time due to inactiveness.
+	  System will automatically lock accounts of all stakeholder after inactiveness or resignation.
 	  System will block operations for inactive  stakeholder and would redirect for authentication.
 	  System  will internally maintain secure communiction channel between Servers ( Web Servers, App Servers, databse Server) Sensitive data will be always encrypted across communcation.